GaetanLepage/phd-manuscript/sections/3_ssl/3_multi_source/3_experiments.typ

 <eq:ssl:multi_source:mae>

 where #d refers to the symmetric angular distance defined in @eq:ssl:single_source:angular_dist.
-For convenience, the #acr("MAE") will most often be expressed in degrees.
+The #acr("MAE") will most often be expressed in degrees for convenience.

 The _#acr("ACC")_ constitutes the second metric for this framework and, given an error threshold #angle-error-threshold, provides the proportion of correctly localized sources:
 $